dominiksalvet/gim/CONTRIBUTING.md

 5. Function `uninstall` uninstalls a project in the current directory from an absolute path prefix given as the first parameter.
 6. Names of all other functions and all variables begin with an `i_` prefix.

-If you want to create a new installer, follow steps described in the [Suggestions](#suggestions) section and get in touch with a gim developer.
+If you want to create a new installer for gim, follow steps described in the [Suggestions](#suggestions) section to get in touch with a gim developer.
 Then follow steps described in the [Merge requests](#merge-requests) section and do not forget to update the [*INSTALLERS.md*](INSTALLERS.md) file.
-You may also take a look at source code of already implemented installers in the [*lib/gim/installers*](lib/gim/installers) directory.
+You may also want to take a look at source code of already implemented installers in the [*lib/gim/installers*](lib/gim/installers) directory.

 ## Suggestions

-If you have any suggestions on development of the project, follow these steps:
+If you have any suggestions on development of gim, follow these steps:

 1. Make sure the same suggestion has not been already reported in [issues](https://gitlab.com/dominiksalvet/gim/issues).
 2. Open a [new issue](https://gitlab.com/dominiksalvet/gim/issues/new).